Hakimz02/Linux-Learning-Notes/README.md

 - Accessed web server from Windows browser

 ## Goal

-To become a Cloud Engineer (AWS/Azure)
+To build Linux fundamentals for entry-level IT Support, Infrastructure Support, NOC, and Cloud Support roles.